Understanding Your Tax Code as a Contractor or Freelancer

 - Full Making Tax Digital (MTD) compliance

-- Integration with QuickBooks (our primary cloud tool), plus support for Xero, FreeAgent, and Sage if needed
+- QuickBooks (included) or support for Xero, FreeAgent, and Sage

-With your SBX plan, you’ll get access to QuickBooks, allowing you to:
+As part of your SBX package, you’ll get access to QuickBooks, helping you:

 - Track income, expenses, and mileage